 Let’s begin by looking at the symptoms of depression.
 When you learn about depressive symptoms, you’ll realise that two people with the same diagnosis can have very different experiences of the condition.
 As you’re taking the online depression test, you’ll probably recognise some of the symptoms immediately and other symptoms will seem unfamiliar to you.

-To make it easier to understand depression, we can divide depressive symptoms into three categories: Physical symptoms, Mental symptoms and Social symptoms.
+To make it easier to understand depression, we can divide depressive symptoms into 3 categories:

 Physical symptoms: A person with physical symptoms might experience changes in appetite and weight, making slower movements or speaking more slowly than usual, lacking sexual drive and sleeping too much or too little.
 Waking up too early in the morning or having trouble falling asleep at night are common indications of disturbed sleep.